-4. If a supervisor in the Office of the Sheriff observes any sex discrimination or retaliation, they shall promptly report it through a written complaint, to the Queen Anne's County Department of Human Resources within two (2) business days of observing the prohibited conduct.
+4. If a supervisor in the Office of the Sheriff observes any sex discrimination or retaliation, they shall promptly report it through a written complaint to the Queen Anne's County Department of Human Resources within two (2) business days of observing the prohibited conduct.

-5. If a complaint of sex discrimination or retaliation is filed with the Office of the Sheriff, or the Queen Anne's County Department of Human Resources, against an employee other than a law enforcement officer, the Queen Anne's County Department of Human Resources will:
+5. If a complaint of sex discrimination or retaliation is filed with the Office of the Sheriff or the Queen Anne's County Department of Human Resources against any employee, the Queen Anne's County Department of Human Resources will: